From Stone to Flesh

 This is the same movement compressed into a single image in one of Jesus’ parables:

 The kingdom of heavenNot a future political territory but a present reality.
-Jesus located it precisely: entos hymon — within you (Luke 17:21).
-The alternate translation "among you" reflects a theological preference more than the Greek; Jesus was addressing Pharisees, making "among you" an unlikely reading.
-The kingdom is not coming to be observed from outside — it is already within.
+Jesus said it plainly: entos hymōn — within you (Luke 17:21).
+Entos means inside — it's the "inside of the cup" in Matthew 23:26; "among you" is the softer rendering, leaning more on theology than on the Greek.
+The kingdom is not something to watch for out there, pointed to "here" or "there" — it is already within.
 Synonyms: kingdom of heaven, kingdom of Christ, basileia.
 More is like leaven, which a woman took and hid in three measures of meal till it was all leavened.
 Matthew 13:33

-Leaven in the symbol-system is not sin (see A Lesson From The Days of Unleavened Bread).
+Leaven in the symbol-system is not sin (see Does Leaven Really Mean Sin?).
 It is doctrine, teaching, influence — the system that permeates whatever it enters and transforms it from within.
 The woman takes it and hides it.
 It disappears into the meal.
 Invisible in its operation.
 Working from the inside out until the whole is transformed.

 The instruction hidden in stone, behind a veil, unreachable — becomes the instruction hidden in the person, working from within, leaveningIn the biblical symbol-system, leaven is amoral — neither good nor evil in itself.
 It represents doctrine, teaching, knowledge, influence: the system that permeates whatever it enters and transforms it from within.
 The type of leaven matters; "the leaven of the Pharisees" is their doctrine, not leaven as a category.
 Synonyms: yeast, leavening.
-See A Lesson From The Days of Unleavened Bread More the whole.
+See Does Leaven Really Mean Sin?
+More the whole.

 One Law, One Word